ORNL/cpp-proposals-pub/D1673/blas_interface.md

 1. We propose a low-level, minimal interface.

 2. `operator*` could have multiple meanings for matrices and vectors.
-   We prefer to let a higher-level library decide this.
+   Should it mean elementwise product (like `valarray`) or matrix product?
+Should libraries reinterpret "vector times vector" as "row vector times column vector"?
+Which vector gets conjugated in complex arithmetic?
+We prefer to let a higher-level library decide this, and make everything explicit at our lower level.

 3. Arithmetic operators require defining the element type of the vector or matrix returned by an expression.
 Functions let users